Doubling property for biLipschitz homogeneous geodesic surfaces: Introduction

-Before summarizing the strategy for proving Theorem \ref{teorema1}, let us recall some terminology.
+Before summarizing the strategy for proving Theorem \ref{teorema1}, let us recall some terminology; a standard reference is \cite{Surlesgroupeshyperboliques}.
 A geodesic triangle is said to be $\delta$-\textit{thin} if each edge is in the $\delta$-neighborhood of the other two edges.
 If every geodesic triangle is $\delta$-thin, the space is said to be $ \delta$-\textit{hyperbolic}.
-A triangle that is not $\delta$-thin is $\delta$-\textit{fat}.
+A triangle that is not $\delta$-thin is said $\delta$-\textit{fat}.

-Here is the intuition behind the proof of Theorem \ref{teorema1}: a preliminary argument (cf.~Lemma \ref{unifhomog}) asserts that we can suppose that our space is a neighborhood $U$ of the origin $O$ in the plane that is uniformly biLipschitz homogeneous, say with constant $L$.
-Then we consider two complementary situations, one is going to imply the theorem, the other will result in a contradiction. \begin{description} \item[ Either] there exists a $\rho$ such that for any $r$ smaller than $\rho$ there exists an $r/M$-fat triangle in $B(O,r)$; $M$ will be a fixed number depending on the \bilip constant $L$.
+Here is the intuition behind the proof of Theorem \ref{teorema1}: using charts and a preliminary argument, cf.~Lemma \ref{unifhomog}, we may suppose that our space is a neighborhood $U$ of the origin $O$ in the plane $\R^2$ that is uniformly biLipschitz homogeneous, say with constant $L$.
+Then we consider two complementary situations, one is going to imply the theorem, the other will result in a contradiction. \begin{description} \item[ Either] there exists some $\rho$ such that, for any $r$ smaller than $\rho$, there exists an $r/M$-fat triangle in $B(O,r)$; $M$ will be a fixed number depending only on the \bilip constant $L$.

-In this case, (cf.~Corollary \ref{surrounding triangle}) there exists an $r/10M$-ball surrounded by the triangle.
-The basic idea of the argument is to consider the surrounding function $\sur(p,r)$ that is the minimum length of loops that surround the metric ball $B(p,r)$.
-Therefore, the surrounding function for the above ball is less then the length of triangle's edges, that is less than $6 r$.
-Using ``quasi invariance'' (cf.~Lemma \ref{qi}) of the function, we get (cf.~Corollary \ref{surbound}) some constant $k$ s.t., for some $\rho'>0$,
+In this case, cf.~Corollary \ref{surrounding triangle}, there exists an $r(10M)^{-1}$-ball surrounded by the triangle.
+The basic idea of the argument is to consider the surrounding function $\sur(p,r)$ which is the minimum length of loops that surround the metric ball $B(p,r)$, remind that $B(p,r)$ is now a subset of $\R^2$.
+Therefore, the surrounding function for the above ball is less than the length of the triangle's edges, which is less than $6 r$.
+Using ``quasi invariance'' of the function, cf.~Lemma \ref{qi}, in Corollary \ref{surbound} we get the existence of some constant $k$ such that, for some $\rho'>0$,

-From this, a nice argument implies the local doubling and locally linearly contractible properties, cf.~Proposition \ref{boundedcase} and Proposition \ref{LLC} respectively. \item[Or] for any natural number $n$ there exists $r_n < 1/n$ such that any triangle in $B(O,r_n)$ is $r_n/M$-thin.
+From this last bound, we deduce the local doubling and locally linearly contractible properties, cf.~Proposition \ref{boundedcase} and Proposition \ref{LLC} respectively. \item[Or] for any natural number $n$, there exists $r_n < 1/n$ such that any triangle in $B(O,r_n)$ is $r_n/M$-thin.